-Under this rule, you determine the value of a vehicle that you provide to an employee for personal use by multiplying the standard mileage rate by the total miles that the employee drives the vehicle for personal purposes.
+Under this rule, you determine the value of a vehicle you provide to an employee for personal use by multiplying the standard mileage rate by the total miles the employee drives the vehicle for personal purposes.
 Personal use is any use of the vehicle other than use in your trade or business.
 This amount must be included in the employee's wages or reimbursed by the employee.
-For 2003, the standard mileage rate is reduced to 36 cents a mile.
+For 2007, the standard mileage rate is 48.5 cents a mile.